Virtual assistant

 Integra Amtron S3U Meter

-- Ultrasonic (hot and cold) battery-powered (10-year lifespan)
+- Ultrasonic (heat and cooling) battery-powered (10-year lifespan)

-- No wear or other issues as with mechanical versions.
+- No wear or other issues like mechanical versions.

 - Normally used in DN15 or DN20.
 Also available in DN25.